Psychotic Waltz: History

-They entered the studio once again in 1996, for what proved to be their last studio work together, Bleeding.
+They entered the studio once again in 1996 for what proved to be their last studio work together, Bleeding.
 This time, Scott Burns did the engineering, but the record was mixed by Dan Rock and engineered by Woody Barber.
-Before the band started touring in support for the new album, guitarist Brian McAlpin announced that he would not be able to follow the band due to familial obligations.
+Before the band started touring in support of the new album, guitarist Brian McAlpin announced that he would not be able to follow the band due to familial obligations.
 He was replaced by Steve Cox for the band's final two European tours.
 New bass player Phil Cuttino filmed a promotional video for the track "Faded".
 This proved to be disastrous for the band, as an actress who appeared in the video sued the band in April 1998, claiming that a light on the set caused her partial blindness.

-The lengthy court battle that followed, coupled with the different musical interests that the band members had, contributed to the band's initial demise.
+The lengthy court battle that followed, coupled with the different musical interests of the band members, contributed to the band's eventual demise.
 Buddy Lackey was the next to leave the band.
 For a short while, the remaining band members tried to continue with the band, but eventually each went his own way.
 Rock recorded two instrumental albums with his project Darkstar.
-Norm Leggio and Steve Cox created the band Teabag, and Buddy Lackey formed the bands Deadsoul Tribe and then The Shadow Theory, where he performed under the name Devon Graves.
+Norm Leggio and Steve Cox formed the band Teabag, and Buddy Lackey formed the bands Deadsoul Tribe and later The Shadow Theory, where he performed under the name Devon Graves.

-Psychotic Waltz reunited with its original line-up in 2010, touring Europe in support of Nevermore and Symphony X on The Power Of Metal tour, and have played various festival shows.
-Century Media Records released each of the band's four albums on vinyl individually, and also created a 6–LP box set titled "The Architects Arise: The First Ten Years" (limited to 500 copies) which contained the four albums plus demo recordings.
-The band also started to write material for a fifth studio album, which would be their first release in two decades.
+Psychotic Waltz reunited with its original line-up in 2010, touring Europe in support of Nevermore and Symphony X on The Power Of Metal tour, and has played various festival shows.
+Century Media Records released each of the band's four albums on vinyl individually and also created a 6–LP box set titled "The Architects Arise: The First Ten Years" (limited to 500 copies), which contained the four albums plus demo recordings.
+The band also began writing material for a fifth studio album, which would be their first release in two decades.

 In July 2019, Psychotic Waltz signed to Inside Out Music and entered the studio to record their first album in 23 years.
 The album, The God-Shaped Void, was released on February 14, 2020.